 What is the Difference Between Right Issue and IPO?

-Right issues are only offered to the shareholder of the company only whereas IPO’s for the general public and anyone can apply.
+Right issues are only offered to the shareholder of the company only whereas IPO’s for the general public and anyone can apply for them.

 The price of the right issue depends on the closing price of the share on its record date.
-It is always issued at discount price or less than the prevailing market price from the last close.
-For ex: If x company share price is at Rs 100 and x company issues the right issue at the discount of 10 per cent then the issue will be price at Rs 90.
+It is always issued at a discount price or less than the prevailing market price from the last close.
+For example: If X company share price is at Rs 100 and X company issues the right issue at the discount of 10 per cent then the issue will be priced at Rs 90.

 Shareholders can subscribe according to the number of shares in proportion to existing shares of the company in their demant account on the record date.